Joluck/WorldRWKV/README.md

 \[ English | [中文](README_zh.md) \]
 ## Introduction
-We aim to process information from all modalities using pure RWKV7 architecture.
-In future, we believe that WorldRWKV will achieve end-to-end cross-modal inference.
-By aligning representations of different modalities into one unified space, WorldRWKV could understand physical rules in reality; thus achieving World Model.
-This project is still in starting phase.
-Please join us to build this Repo.
+Our goal is to implement training and inference in any modality using pure RWKV7 architecture.
+Currently, we can switch modalities freely using different encoders.
+In the future, we aim to achieve end-to-end cross-modal inference and explore the prototype of  World Model with RWKV7.
+The project is still in its early stages, with many areas requiring further optimization.
+We welcome you to join us on this journey.

 - Model Download：[HFModel](https://huggingface.co/WorldRWKV).
 - Demos：[Demo](https://shoumenchougou.github.io/testforvideo/)